KhronosGroup/glTF/specification/README.md

 > Note: glTF 1.0 only supports animating node transforms.
 A future version of the specification may support animating arbitrary properties, such as material colors and texture transform matrices.

 All animations are stored in the `animations` property of the asset.
 An animation is defined as a set of channels (the `channels` property), a set of parameterized inputs (`parameters`) representing the key frame data, samplers that interpolate between the key frames (the `samplers` property) , and a `count` property indicating the number of key frame inputs present in the parameters data.
-The value in `count` must be less than or equal to number of entries in the shortest parameters value.
+The value in `count` must be less than or equal to the number of entries in the shortest parameters value.

 The following example defines an animating camera node.